 Keywords: Development; Digital media; Health; Infant; Preschool child; Screen time

 Exposure to digital media in Canadian family life is increasing, as are concerns about how screen time affects children and families.
-This statement examines potential benefits and risks of screen exposure and use on children under 5 years, and provides evidence-based guidance for health professionals to help families.
+This statement examines potential benefits and risks of screen exposure and use on children younger than 5 years, and provides evidence-based guidance for health professionals to help families.
 ‘Screen time’ refers to time spent with any screen, including smart phones, tablets, television, video games, computers or wearable technology.
 ‘Digital media’ refers to content transmitted over the Internet or computer networks on all devices, unless particular ones are specified.

-A 2016 survey of Canadian Paediatric Society (CPS) members found that parents sought advice about their children’s screen time in four main areas: duration (how much is too much?), setting limits, the effects on health and well-being, and optimal content.
-A literature search into the effects of screen media on children younger than 5 years old included systematic reviews, guidelines and policy statements on screen media exposure and use.
+A 2016 survey of Canadian Paediatric Society (CPS) members found that parents sought advice about their children’s screen time in four main areas: duration (how much is too much?), setting limits, the effects on health and well-being and optimal content.
+A literature search into the effects of screen media on children younger than 5 years included systematic reviews, guidelines and policy statements on screen media exposure and use.
 Potential benefits and risks were categorized into developmental, psychosocial and physical domains.
 Recommendations are based on evidence and expert consensus.
-Screen time in older children and adolescents, children with neurodevelopmental disorders, and environmental health concerns are beyond the scope of this statement.
+Screen time in older children and adolescents, children with neurodevelopmental disorders and environmental health concerns are beyond the scope of this statement.

 - They may be habit-forming, and early overexposure increases the likelihood of overuse in later life .